RobertTalbert/discretecs/Video/scripts-module-2.md

 What would happen if we had existentially quantified the x earlier instead of universally quantifying it?
 Well, we'd still need to quantify the y variable to end up with a fully determined proposition and there are two ways to do that.
 You could have: "There exists an x such that for every y, P(x,y) is true" and you could have "There exists an x such and there exists a y such that P(x,y) is true".
 Now pause the video and see if you can determine which, if either, of those statements is now true.

 "There exists an x such that for every y, P(x,y) is true" is in fact a true statement.
 The statement is claiming that at least one x exists such that x*y >= 0 no matter what y you choose, and that's true --- can you guess what x it is?
 It's x = 0.
-If you choose that x, then xy >= 0 for every sing
+If you choose that x, then xy >= 0 for every single y value.

+"There exists an x such and there exists a y such that P(x,y) is true" is also a true statement because I can certainly find an example of x and y where xy >= 0, for example x = 1 and y = 2.

+So given a two-variable predicate P(x,y) there are at least four possible ways to quantify it: one for each combination of quantification of x and y.
+Each has its own truth value that it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMDg4MDEyOCwtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbLTg0MjU4MzI1OCwtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->